keb/keb.now.sh/content/new-blog.md

 **EDIT:**

 So I have found out about [prose.io](https://prose.io) and it almost perfectly suits my need.
 Unfortunately, the project is currently unmaintained, with its last commit being in November 2018.
 But the editor is significantly superior to Netlify CMS.
 Will likely keep using this and will consider contributing to improve it for my own needs.

+**EDIT 2:**
+I have completely ditched Netlify CMS in favor of prose.io.
+While there is an extra step in that I have to manually add the front-matter to every content file, the control I have over the site repository is refreshing, the editor is leagues ahead of Netlify CMS, and the speed is really remarkable.
+Using the `page.slug` variable from zola, I'm able to quickly reference the appropriate URL for any given content `.md` file in prose.io.
+Consider me almost perfectly satisfied.
+As I said before, I may consider contributing to prose.io in the future.
+It truly is a great project, and I'm sad to see its current state.